mannam95/commit-to-learn/go/go-fundamentals/README.md

 - [Data Types](docs/02-data-types.md) - Overview of data types in Go
 - [Variables](docs/03-variables.md) - Details about variables in Go
 - [Constants](docs/04-constants.md) - Information about constants in Go
+- [Pointers](docs/06-pointers.md) - Information about pointers in Go

 For more information about Go, please check the [official documentation](https://golang.org/doc/).